magento/devdocs/guides/v2.0/cloud/before/before-project-owner.md

 We recommend against providing the keys over e-mail because it isn't secure; instead, use a company intranet portal or wiki.

-{% collapsible To create authentication keys: %}
+To create authentication keys:

 {% include cloud/auth-json.md %}

-{% endcollapsible %}

 ## Create project administrators {#cloud-owner-admins}
-As discussed in more detail in [Manage users]({{ page.baseurl }}cloud/project/user-admin.html), Magento Enterprise Cloud Edition has a number of user roles.
+As discussed in more detail in [Manage users]({{ page.baseurl }}cloud/project/user-admin.html), Magento ECE has a number of user roles.
 Typically, the only user the account owner must create is the *project administrator* (also referred to as the super user).
 This user can create other users and delegate roles as desired.

+Before you start, create a list of e-mail address for the users you want to add.
+New accounts receive an invitation to register with Magento ECE and receive access based on the role.
+You can add and manage users at any time.

-{% collapsible To create project administrators: %}
+To create project administrators:

 1. Log in to [your Magento Enterprise Cloud Edition account](https://accounts.magento.cloud){:target="_blank"}.
 2. Click the **Projects** tab as the following figure shows.